 Hypoglycemia – Abnormally Low Blood Sugar

 Not all hypoglycemic dogs are capable of eating food.
-Never attempt to make a seizuring or confused pet swallow food, or anything else.
-They make choke.
+Never attempt to make a seizuring or confused pet swallow food or anything else.
+They might choke.
 To deal with hypoglycemic pets that cannot eat, owners should have a liquid glucose (dextrose) source readily available in their home.
-One half gram (500mg) of glucose per pound body weight is often suggested.
-(One level tablespoon equals about 14 grams of finely powdered glucose, 50% dextrose solution is 500mg/ml).
+One half gram (500 mg) of glucose per pound body weight is often suggested.
+One level tablespoon equals about 14 grams of finely powdered glucose, 50% dextrose solution contains 500 mg/ml.

-You can ask your veterinarian for a syringe or container of 50% Dextrose (5% dextrose (D5W is too dilute).
+You can ask your veterinarian for a syringe or container of 50% Dextrose (5% dextrose, D5W is too dilute).
 I make sure all my clients have some around – particularly when they are just beginning or changing insulin doses.
-You can also go to your pharmacy or Walt-Mart, purchase some glucose tablets (Dextrosol®, B-D glucose tabs, etc.) and dissolve them in warm water.
+You can also go to your pharmacy or Walt-Mart, purchase some glucose tablets (Dextrosol®, B-D glucose tabs™, etc.) and dissolve them in warm water.
 Wait 15 minutes and check the pet’s blood sugar level again.
 Repeat the dose if need be.
 Keep unused sugar solutions refrigerated.

 The best way to give glucose solution to your pet is by wetting the lining of its lips, mouth and tongue with it.
 Some suggest smearing it under the tongue.
 Just be careful not to be bitten or use a toothbrush to “paint” it around the oral surface – dogs that are “spacey” from hypoglycemia do not know what they are doing and their jaw muscles often spasm.
 Do not pour or squirt liquid into the dog’s mouth – it is libel to go down wrong.
 Small, periodic amounts of glucose are better than one large amount.
 Some folks say it can also be given through the other end with a rectal enema.
 Theoretically, that is possible.
 I have never tried it.
 I would prefer you just get a pet in that debilitated a condition to a veterinarian as rapidly as possible.